 SASB Reference GRI Reference 2020 2021 2022 Discussion Source Labor Impacts in the Supply Chain Percentage of 1) Tier 1 supplier facilities that have been audited to a labor code of conduct 2) Percentage of supplier facilities beyond Tier 1 that have been audited to a labor code of conduct 3) Percentage of total audits conducted by a third-party auditor CG-AA-430b.1 1) 83% 2) 66% 3) 100% 1) 79% 2) 56% 3) 100% 1) 100% 2) 100% 3) 98% In 2022, within Apparel Solutions, a total of 202 social audits were conducted of our own locations.
 100% of our Tier 1 suppliers have been audited to a labor code of conduct since 2021.
 In 2022, within Apparel Solutions, a total of 341 social audits were conducted of our outsource suppliers.
 100% of our outsource suppliers have been audited to a labor code of conduct.
 Within AD Smartrac, a total of 8 social audits were conducted of our own locations, and a total of 3 social audits were conducted of our outsource suppliers in 2022.
 98% of these audits were conducted by third-party auditors and 7 validation audits were conducted by our internal team.
 Priority non-conformance rate and associated corrective action rate for suppliers' labor code of conducted audits CG-AA-430b.2 In 2022, Apparel Solutions completed 543 social audits, including 202 at our owned facilities (defined as Tier 1) and 341 at outsource suppliers facilities.
 An external expert completes each audit, and findings are classified according to their risk and material impact.
 These classifications range from zero tolerance issues, immediate actions and critical actions.
 Each finding generates a corrective action plan.
 All corrective action plans are time bound with clear owners.
 We have implemented a governance process to ensure the closure of all actions within the time period required by corrective action plans.
 Specifically for our labor code of conduct audits, we use ICAP standards both at internal sites and outsource suppliers.
-The non-conformance rate with our labor code of conduct for internal sites is 14% and non-conformance corrective action closure is at 85%.
 The non-conformance rate with our labor code of conduct for outsource suppliers is 4% and non-conformance corrective action closure is 92%.
 We have higher criteria for our internal sites, which explains the differences in non-conformance and closure rates between internal sites and suppliers.